JiriDeJonghe/LLMFromScratch/2 - Neural Network/README.md

 *Figure 4: visual representation of the neural network*
 </div>

-Now before we move on to even more interesting stuff, we have to introduce a few terms:
+Now before we move on to **even** more interesting stuff, we have to introduce a bit of terminology:
 1. **Input layer**: the first layer from the left.
 This layer represents the input(s) given to the neural network so it contains the same number of neurons as the number of inputs we have.
 2. **Output layer**: the first layer from the right.
 This layer represents the output(s) calculated by the neural network.
 The number of neurons in this layer can actually be larger than one, but we'll get back to that.
 3. **Hidden layer(s)**: the layer between the input and output layer.
 As opposed to the input- and output layer, which can only be one layer, the hidden layers can consist of multiple layers.
 If a neural network has multiple hidden layers, we call it a **deep neural network**.
 The hidden layer(s) learn some "hidden" representation of the data, i.e., one neuron learned that high transfer amount is important and one leuron learned that early during the night is important.
 In this case, the neural network only has one hidden layer, but there can be as many hidden layers as you want.
 Adding extra layers increases the complexity the network can represent, but it costs a lot more time and resources to train.
 Note that the number of neurons in this layer can be as large as we want!
 Usually, one does not know how many neurons or how many hidden layers are need to properly represent a dataset, so it is often a matter of trial and error.